 A rich legacy of self-determination and commitment to educational excellence is an integral part of the history of self-empowerment among people of African ancestry in the United States.

 This website exists to document and share that legacy as expressed through the work of founders of independent, private, pre-collegiate, educational institutions founded and financed by free Africans and later African Americans in the United States.
-This website is a work in progress.
-It is by no means exhaustive.
-We have posted and researched as much information as possible within our current resources.
-If you know of scholarly works, or even news articles related to this topic, please do share.
-We would be happy to post.
-If you would like to contribute resources of time or funding, please let us know.
+Help us build our data base.
+Let us know if you know of such schools in your vicinity.

 Three Hundred Year Legacy